Experience Vibrant Colorful Thaipusam Celebrations in Malaysian Temples

 Breaking a coconut for Gods and Goddesses is a common practice in India and holds a lot of importance in Hinduism.

-The coconut fruit is an essential offering in almost all rituals of Hinduism and is a part of almost Hindu ceremonies.
+The coconut fruit is an essential offering in almost all Hinduism rituals and is a part of almost Hindu ceremonies.

 Hindus start all new ventures by breaking a coconut in front of an idol.
 Whether it is a wedding, a festival or an important puja ritual, a coconut is always a must-have on the list.